panaschristou/LLM_Compression/README.md

 # Results:
-Find in [notebooks/results.ipynb](notebooks/results.ipynb) for all results figure generation
+You can see [notebooks/results.ipynb](notebooks/results.ipynb) for all results and figure generation.
 Due to the size of both the pretrained and the pruned models it was not practical to include the files here.
 Feel free to run the scripts and replicate the results yourselves.